plotly/plotly.py/doc/python/static-image-export.md

 <!-- #endregion -->

 ### Create a Figure
-Now let's create a simple scatter plot with 100 random points of variying color and size.
+Now let's create a simple scatter plot with 100 random points of varying color and size.

 ```python
 import plotly.graph_objects as go